rhelmer/socorro/docs/populatepostgres.rst

 There also needs to be at least one featured version, which is controlled by setting "featured_version" column to "true" for one or more rows in the product_version table.
+The import script will go ahead and set all imported versions as featured.